QubesOS/qubes-doc/project-security/verifying-signatures.md

 1. [Install OpenPGP software.](#openpgp-software)
 2. [Import and authenticate the QMSK.](#how-to-import-and-authenticate-the-qubes-master-signing-key)

-The first step is to obtain the correct RSK.
+After you have completed these two prerequisite steps, the next step is to obtain the correct RSK.
 The filename of the RSK for your Qubes OS release is usually `qubes-release-X-signing-key.asc`, where `X` is the [major version number](https://semver.org/) of your Qubes release.
 For example, if you were installing release `1.2.3`, you would replace `X` with `1`, resulting in `qubes-release-1-signing-key.asc`.
 There are several ways to get the RSK for your Qubes release.

 - If you have access to an existing Qubes installation, the release keys are available in dom0 in `/etc/pki/rpm-gpg/RPM-GPG-KEY-qubes-*`.
 These can be